CodeExplode/Image-Tagger/README.md

 * Left/Right to scroll images, or click on the edges
 * Space to enter/exit gallery slideshow mode (Escape also exits)
 * Mouse click to pan, mouse wheel to zoom
 * Drag in more than one image to begin a batch.
-Dragging in more images adds to the batch.
+Dragging in more images adds to the batch
 * Alt disables maintaining aspect ratio when resizing the training area by the corners
 * L & R to show/hide the left & right panels
+* Ctrl B to enter or exit batch mode.
+Can convert current search results into a batch

 Implemented:
 * Tagging